rcl-cloudtnt/docs/identity/identity.md

 - Recheck your data and image files and click the ``Submit for approval`` button

-- You identity should be verified with 10 days.
+- You identity should be verified within 10 days.
 If you do not get a reply, please contact support

 - Your verified identity can be found in the ``Profile`` page